 In 1992, he was back in Buenos Aires as auxiliary bishop.
 His initiative was to listen and to consult.
 The slums were his first focus, hence his sobriquet "Bishop of the Slums".
-When he became archbishop in 1998 his reputation for asceticism and simplicity grew along with his collegial leader-
+When he became archbishop in 1998 his reputaand Financial Adviser Services Pty Ltd are Authorised Representatives of tion for asceticism and simplicity grew along with his collegial leadership.